TRAIN HARD

 MASTERY: Performing this sequence correctly in under 8 seconds ten times in a row.

-PURPOSE: Maintain proficiency and muscle memory long-term.
+PURPOSE: Maintain high proficiency and muscle memory long-term.

 GOAL: Experts know that they must train regularly to stay sharp.
 This is a simple drill is designed to keep you sharp anywhere when more formal training is not available.